 First, EM has not yet defined the mission need, which is the first element in a successful AOA and is called for in DOE's guidance for conducting an AOA.
 One ORP official said that a succinct definition of the mission need for the AOA does not exist but is or can be deduced from the documents provided to the contractor conducting the analysis.
-An official from DOE's Office of Project Management confirmed that there is no mission need statement and noted that because the WTP began prior to the DOE Order requiring a mission need statement, there is no such
+An official from DOE's Office of Project Management

-&lt;sup>39The Savannah River Site was established in the 1950s to produce nuclear materials, such as tritium and plutonium that were needed to manufacture nuclear weapons.
+39The Savannah River Site was established in the 1950s to produce nuclear materials, such as tritium and plutonium that were needed to manufacture nuclear weapons.
 As a result of nuclear materials production at the site from 1954 to the present, about 42 million gallons of waste has been stored in 51 underground tanks at the site.
 According to EM officials, EM has treated about 10.5 million gallons of LAW (grouted) and about 4.3 million gallons of HLW (vitrified) of the Savannah River Site's tank waste.

-statement for the WTP or for the current AOA.
-We have previously noted that defining the mission need is the first step in the AOA process in order to ensure that the AOA process does not favor one solution over another.
-We have also previously noted that when a concise set of objectives is established, it can ensure that the decision-making process stays open to a range of potential options.
+confirmed that there is no mission need statement and noted that because the WTP began prior to the DOE Order requiring a mission need statement, there is no such statement for the WTP or for the current AOA.
+We have previously noted that defining the mission need is the first step in the AOA process in order to ensure that the AOA process does not favor one solution over another.40 We have also previously noted that when a concise set of objectives is established, it can ensure that the decision-making process stays open to a range of potential options.41

-Second, as we noted earlier in this report, EM does not have an updated cost estimate for the baseline (or status quo) alternative of completing the pretreatment facility.
+Second, as we noted earlier in this report.
+EM does not have an updated cost estimate for the baseline (or status quo) alternative of completing the pretreatment facility.
 As such, it is uncertain if or how EM will have a life-cycle cost estimate to compare the baseline alternative to the other alternatives it is analyzing.
 One of the best practices for an AOA process calls for the inclusion of the cost to pursue the baseline alternative (in this case, the cost of completing the existing pretreatment facility), to provide a basis of comparison among alternatives.
-However, EM officials told us that they do not intend to update EM's cost estimate for CMP; instead, ORP's priority is beginning DFLAW operations.
+However, EM officials told us that they do not intend to update EM's cost estimate for completing the existing pretreatment facility because it is not a priority for ORP; instead.
+ORP's priority is beginning DFLAW operations.
 Without a life-cycle cost estimate for EM's baseline alternative, decision makers will not have a complete picture of the costs and will have difficulty comparing the alternatives because comparisons may not be based on accurate information.